ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 3. The client sends a POST request to the oblivious relay resource with the Encapsulated Request as the content of that message.

-4. The oblivious relay resource forwards this request to the Oblivious Gateway resource.
+4. The oblivious relay resource forwards this request to the oblivious gateway resource.

 5. The oblivious gateway resource receives this request and removes